rathoddinesh14/FortuneBank/README.md

    npm install
    ```

-4. Set up a database to store user and transaction data.
+4. Set up a database to store user and transaction data and follow the steps mentioned [here](mariadb.md).

 5. Configure the database connection in the application by updating the database configuration files.